top of page

 Helpful Hints

-• There are 3 ways to answer a question about a Battle character.
+• There are three ways to answer a question about a Battle character:

-• If the question asks “Name the Battle character,” you need to give a name such as “Mr. Churchill.”
-You may give both the first and last names, but both names need to be correct.
-Saying “the owner of the baseball team” rather than a name would not be correct.
+• If the question asks “Name the Battle character,” you need to give a name such as “Daisy.”
+You may provide both the first and last names, but both must be correct.
+Saying “Leila’s daughter” rather than a name would not be correct.

-• Multiple Choice and True/False questions may be used during Written Battles.
+• Multiple-choice and True/False questions may be used during Written Battles.
 Many questions can be written in multiple ways.
-For example, Question Number 4 could also have been written as:
+For example, the question “Is the Glowworm a character in JAMES AND THE GIANT PEACH”?:

 TEAM MANAGER OVERVIEW

 Being a Battle of the Books team manager is a very important job.
 The team manager helps the team work together by dividing up reading responsibilities, helping the team practice, and making Battle of the Books a fun, positive experience.
-If you are interested in learning more about what the team manager does, please attend the Team Managers’ Meeting at the Library on Saturday, January 13 (tentatively scheduled for 11:00am).
-We will discuss how to form and register your team, how to write questions for your team to practice, how your team will participate in virtual battles, the new semifinal battle format, and our new prize money and trophy incentives.
+If you are interested in learning more about what the team manager does, please attend the Team Managers’ Meeting at City Hall on Thursday, October 23 at 6:00pm in the Council Chambers.
+We will discuss how to form and register your team, how to write questions for your team to practice, how your team will participate in Virtual Battles, the Penultimate Battle format, and our prize money and trophy incentives.

 A person can act as a team manager for more than one team if they so choose.

 When choosing a team name, remember that school names cannot be a part of the team name and that your team name will be listed exactly as it appears on the form.
 Team names should also be appropriate for a public setting and inoffensive to all people and groups involved.
-Your team should also select an alternate name since team names are given to the first team to submit the registration form to the Youth Services Desk, and your first choice may have already been taken.
+Your team should also select an alternate name since team names are given to the first team to submit the registration form.
 Note: The Library reserves the right to refuse any team names that are deemed inappropriate.
 Teams will be asked to choose an alternative option if Library staff find that a name is not appropriate for use during the competition.

 We also encourage you and your team to watch MCTV's taping of the Championship Battle.